James Dobb: Biography

 He moved to the premier MX1 class in 2002, but injury, and an uncompetitive KTM 250 machine, meant that he was unable to challenge Stefan Everts for the title.
 After a lacklustre 2003 season, he returned to MX2, with the RWJ Honda team for 2004.
 However, unable to mount a serious title challenge, Dobb retired from professional motocross midway through the 2004 season.

+Dobb won 13 individual heat races and 11 Grand Prix victories during his world championship racing career.
+Along with his 2001 125cc World Championship, he was a three-time British 125cc motocross national champion (1989, 1998, 1999) as well as a 250cc British motocross national champion (1990).
+He was a member of eight British Motocross des Nations teams (1989-1992, 1996-1997, 1999-2000).

 Since retiring from motocross, Dobb has pursued a successful business career in sports management.
 He is currently mentoring his motocross protégé, MX2 factory rider Tommy Searle, as he seeks to emulate Dobb in MX2.